dagster-io/dagster/python_modules/dagster-airflow/README.md

 DAG as a sub-DAG in another Airflow DAG, or adding dependencies between the dynamically generated Airflow steps and steps that you define in your own code.

-Note the extra `storage` parameter in the config.
+Note the extra `storage` parameter in the environment dict.
 You can set this for any Dagster pipeline (and intermediate values will be automatically materialized in either `filesystem` or `s3` storage), but you **must** set it when converting a pipeline to an Airflow DAG.

 ## Running containerized (DagsterDockerOperator)